markusmoenig/Eldiron/docs/docs/builder_graph.md

 - no Tree-sitter grammar yet
 - no visual node editor for Builder Graph scripts
 - collision for generated details is not complete
-- square-to-round transitions, arches, and richer architectural profiles are still planned
+- arches and richer architectural profiles are still planned
 - exact selected-host texture inheritance is separate from alias/material resolution

 ## Related Pages